The Amazing Race Philippines 2: Leg 2 (Metro Manila → Cavite & Batangas)

 For this leg's Duel, teams had to race go-karts in groups of five teams.
 The three teams with the highest average speed after a predetermined number of laps in each heat received their next clue, while the bottom two teams had to wait for the next three teams to arrive for the second race.
 The top three teams in the second race would be given their next clue while the bottom two had to wait for the last two teams to arrive for the final race.
 The bottom two teams in the final race had to drive six laps around the race track before receiving their next clue.

 In this leg's Roadblock, one team member had to climb to the top of a climbing wall and retrieve a Summit water bottle to receive their next clue.
 On the underside of the bottle caps were numbers that teams would need later in the leg.

 This leg's Detour was a choice between Fruits or Fashion.
 In Fruits, teams had to purchase specified amounts of fruits on a list using only provided money and deliver them, using a wooden cart, to a marked area in the market to receive their next clue.
 In Fashion, teams had to dress a mannequin with five pieces of clothing that they had to purchase from various stalls in the market.
 Teams then had to return the mannequin to a marked stall, where they would discover that they had to convince locals to exchange the clothes that they were wearing for those on the mannequin to receive their next clue.
-After the Detour, teams had to drive to the Shrine of Our Lady of Lourdes to find the U-Turn reveal board.
+After the Detour, teams had to proceed to the Our Lady of Lourdes grotto of Bauan Church to find the U-Turn reveal board.